chrisgjarrett/chrisgjarrett.github.io/_portfolio/kaituna-flow-prediction.md

 From a kayaking standpoint, the level of the gates greatly affects the river features.
 Paddlers typically describe the river level in terms of the average gate level, as read at the gates themselves at the beginning of the run.
 Thus, '100s' refers to all three gates being at the 100 mark, 200s at the 200 mark, and so on.
 If, say two gates are at 300 and one at 400, this could be referred to as anything from 300s to 350s, to 300/400s.

 Fortunately, highly granulated data can be found at [the BOP regional council website](https://www.boprc.govt.nz).
-Here, we can find all sorts of datasets, including lake level, flow rate, the level of all three gates and rainfall data.
-This inspired me to see if I could predict the next days' gate levels based on the available data and create a tool for paddlers to use.
+It has all sorts of datasets pertaining to river flow and this inspired me to see if I could predict the next days' gate levels based on the available data and create a tool for paddlers to use.

 ### Problem definition